-Behaviour Response Level 1 Disrespectful behaviours (may In the first instance of behaviour not following our Immediate include)- school agreement, an informal gesture (eye contact, sanction by Calling out/shouting frown, a gesture) will be given first adult dealing Tantrums A general reminder - e.g. Remember everyone we with incident Inappropriate noises are looking for good listening from everyone Being off task A private reminder - If the behaviour does not Distracting behaviour improve a specific reminder will be issued in line Inside the building when not with our positive language guide e.g. "name, you meant to be are speaking when I have asked everyone to listen, Running in the corridors you need to listen, thank you".
-Lack of manners Time out in own classroom - sitting and working Interrupting others away from usual place Lack of care of property Time out with lead adult if occurs during playtimes Drawing on own or others work Mimicking another child Level 2 Consistent and repeated L1 Responses in Level 1 where appropriate in the first Miss 5 - 15 behaviour or: instance, then: mins of Answering back Time out in another classroom where they will be playtime Mimicking adults expected to complete the work they are missing.
-Throwing or abusing However, if they are not in the right emotional place equipment to do so at that time, this will take place later.
-Continual 'unwanted behaviour' and where time Bossy in a threatening way out in another classroom is required will result in a Stealing phone call/chat with parents by the class teacher to Refusal/noncompliance inform and discuss.
-Urinating in places other than Significant reoccurrence will result in a phone the toilet call/meeting with the HT to discuss the child's behaviour Level 3 Consistent and repeated L2 Strategies could include: Seen by behaviours or; Time out with AHT or HT Phone call home and/or member of Biting invite parents in for a meeting SLT Bullying - verbal and physical Individual behaviour plan introduced Swearing at children & staff Exclusion Racism/language used with intent to offend Intentional injury to another child or adult Repeated aggressive play Running off Exposure and sexual behaviours with inset to distress or upset.
+Behaviour Response Level 1 Immediate sanction by adult dealing with incident Disrespectful behaviours (may include)- In the first instance of behaviour not following our school agreement, an informal gesture (eye contact, frown, a gesture) will be given first Calling out/shouting Tantrums Inappropriate noises Being off task Distracting behaviour Inside the building when not mean to be Running in the corridoes Lack of manners Interrupting others Lack of care of property Drawing on own or others work Mimicking another child A general reminder - e.g. Remember everyone we are looking for good listening from everyone A private reminder - If the behaviour does not improve a specific reminder will be issued in line with our positive language guide e.g. "name, you are speaking when I have asked everyone to listen, you need to listen, thank you".
+Time out in own classroom - sitting and working away from usual place Time out with lead adult if occurs during playtimes Level 2 Miss 5 - Consistent and repeated L1 behaviour or: Responses in Level 1 where appropriate in the first instance, then: 15 ins of playtime Answering back Mimicking adults Throwing or abusing equipment Bossy in a threatening way Stealing Refusal/non compliance Urinating in places other than the toilet Time out in another classroom where they will be expected to complete the work they are missing.
+However, if they are not in the right emotional place to do so at that time, this will take place later.
+Continual 'unwanted behaviour' and where time out in another classroom is required will result in a phone call/chat with parents by the class teacher to inform and discuss.
+Significant reoccurrence will result in a phone call/meeting with the HT to discuss the child's behaviour

+Level 3 Consistent and repeated L2 Strategies could include:

+Seen by behaviours or;

+member Biting Time out with AHT or HT

+of SLT Bullying - verbal and

+physical Phone call home and/or invite parents in for a

+Swearing at children &amp; staff meeting

+Racism/language used with

+intent to offend Individual behaviour plan introduced

+Intentional injury to another

+child or adult Exclusion

+Repeated aggressive play

+Running off

+• Exposure and sexual

+behaviours with inset to

+distress or upset.